rleroi/rleroi/README.md

-As a freelance developer, I specialize in Laravel PHP and VueJS while having a strong interest in ensuring top-notch security.
+As a freelance developer, I have a focus on Laravel PHP and VueJS, with a keen interest in maintaining high standards of security.